Tamara Walcott

 Tamara Walcott (born December 4, 1983) is a powerlifter and strongwoman from the United States Virgin Islands.
-Weighing in at 138 kg, she started powerlifting in 2018 and after four years in 2022 at American Pro, totaled 735 kg in sleeves and broke April Mathis' 11-years standing 730.5 kg world record, establishing the heaviest raw powerlifting total of all-time by a woman.
+Weighing in at 138 kg, she started powerlifting in 2018 and after four years in 2022 at American Pro, lifted 735 kg in sleeves, breaking April Mathis' 11-years standing 730.5 kg world record and establishing the heaviest raw powerlifting total of all-time by a woman.

-During 2022 Arnold Strongwoman Classic, she also set the world record for the heaviest Elephant bar Deadlift by a woman for lifting 290.5 kg (641 lb) (raw).
+During the 2022 Arnold Strongwoman Classic, she also set the world record for the heaviest Elephant bar Deadlift by a woman, lifting 290.5 kg (641 lb) (raw).
 Unlike her fellow competitors, she did it without using lifting straps.